Warehouse Logistics Industry in South Africa

 - High crime rates: Crime rates in South Africa are high, which can lead to increased costs and risks for businesses operating in the warehouse logistics industry.
 Deploying RTLS software for real-time asset tracking will help in remote monitoring

 - Skills shortages: The South African economy is experiencing a skills shortage, which can make it difficult for businesses to find qualified workers.
-Easy to use automation tools will be of help for semi skilled workers.
+Easy-to-use automation tools will be of help for semi-skilled workers.

 Here are some of the key trends that are expected to shape the South African warehouse logistics industry in 2024: